 Churchward tender sides –

 Lining style 1.
 On a riveted tender the position of the lining was dictated by the rivets except that the lining tended to go between the rivets rather than the Black line being centred on them.
 The lower line was about 3” above the angle running along the base, and the top line was just below the dense line of rivets fixing the tank top to the sides.
 On these smaller tenders the coal plate itself was lined in Style 1 set in 3” from the edge.
 The bottom corners of the lining formed an acute angle.
-More detail to be completed.
+See photo A11 & A12

 Tender back –